Most people need a mortgage to buy a house.

 How can I get a larger mortgage?

-If you’re looking for ways to maximise your borrowing potential for a mortgage, several strategies can help you achieve this goal.
-Here are some things to think about:
+If you’re looking for ways to maximise your borrowing potential for a mortgage, several strategies can help you achieve this goal:

 Increasing your income